Nicholas P. Restifo

 Nicholas P. Restifo (born July 24, 1960) is an American immunologist, physician and educator in cancer immunotherapy.
 Until July 2019, he was a tenured senior investigator in the intramural National Cancer Institute of the National Institutes of Health at Bethesda, Maryland.
 Nicholas was an executive vice president of research at Lyell based in San Francisco.

-Dr. Restifo has been a pioneer in the use of T cell-based immunotherapy.
+Restifo has been a pioneer in the use of T cell-based immunotherapy.